5 Signs that You’re a Toxic Person

 Pessimists and whiners are among the most toxic people.
 Do you really want to be one of them?

-Let optimism be your best friend and prevent you from intoxicating yourself.
+Let optimism be your best friend and prevent you from doing toxic harm yourself.

 When you change your attitude, you might look like a selfish person to others, and you might even feel like one too.